Rayoj/TechWord/README.md

 This project is a comprehensive API reference documentation for The Movie Database (TMDB), built using Mintlify.
 It provides developers with a structured guide to 100+ API endpoints, covering authentication, retrieving movie and TV show data, and more.

 ## Project Steps
-1. Setting Up TMDB API Access
+1. Setting Up TMDB API Access:
 - Created an account on TMDB.
 - Obtained the necessary credentials, including the API key.